-The Brush tool family has four members.
+The Brush tool has a blue tip (red arrow).

 The Brush tool, and many other brushes, display a circle.

 Inexplicably, the circle may become a cross hairs.

 Or, you not even see cross hairs.

 Press the Caps Lock key to turn it off.

 If the above solutions didn't make the missing tool return, try the following, in the following order.

 1) Save any unsaved work, close Photoshop Elements, and restart the program.

 4) Uninstall and reinstall Photoshop Elements.